-So I think we're all a little zoomed out.
-Of the traditional webinar format.
-I mean, we, there's still a place for them.
-I'm not knocking it.
+So I think we're all a little zoomed out of the traditional webinar format.
+I mean, there's still a place for them, I'm not knocking it.
 It's great.
 But I wanted to offer a place for, especially during this very challenging time of business, where there [00:12:00] was no playbook, there was no guidebook.
-I was kind of laughing at different entities, putting out the COVID business playbook come like.
+I was kind of laughing at different entities, putting out the COVID business playbook.

-I don't have one.
-And if you think you just wrote one, nobody knows what they're doing.
+I don't have one, and if you think you just wrote one, nobody knows what they're doing.
 You are full of it.
-And I found that very amusing, but anyway, I'm like, wow, that takes some confidence right there. but anyway, so I kind of feel like none of us knew what we were doing, but did the world need another webinar?
+I found that very amusing.
+I'm like, wow, that takes some confidence right there. but anyway, so I kind of feel like none of us knew what we were doing, but did the world need another webinar?

 Traditional webinar?
 No, but what maybe we did need was a place of community.
 Where we could come together using a platform like zoom and have a conversation.
 And it started out as a weekly conversation, anybody and everybody in the industry, you just have to be in the home building industry is welcome to attend.

 It's now a monthly conversation because I did weekly for so many weeks in a row.
-And it is hard to put on a weekly one-hour conversation.
+It is hard to put on a weekly one-hour conversation.
 That is interesting because it was [00:13:00] basically like programming a one-hour live television show every week.
-And it was a lot.
+It was a lot.
 So we did it for 12, 13 weeks in a row.
-And then I had to, I was like, Oh, my word, this is a lot.
+And then I was like, Oh, my word, this is a lot.

-Okay.
 So I pulled back to monthly.
 So now it's a monthly one-hour zoom meeting anybody and everybody in the industry's welcome.
-You don't have to be in sales and marketing.
-Although we tend to attract mostly sales and marketing professionals, but anybody is welcome.
-You can be work for a builder or work for an associate type of business mortgage, whatever I've title.
+You don't have to be in sales and marketing, although we tend to attract mostly sales and marketing professionals, but anybody is welcome.
+You can work for a builder or work for an associate type of business mortgage, whatever title.

 Kevin Weitzel: Well, I've attended them and I love the fact that it is Fluff.
-It really isn't, you know, there's a lot of these ones where you go on to them and it's, you know, it's kumbaya and then it's, let's all brag about each other.
+There's a lot of these ones where you go on to them and it's kumbaya and then it's, let's all brag about each other.
 And yours is really kind of hits home to the issues that everybody's having right now.

 Meredith Oliver: I retired.
 I've updated it so many times as I went to try to do it again.

 And I was like, I can't even, I just need to start over.
-And so I was going to do it this year.
-Yeah, it was, I have, I have a whole nother new book plan for this year.
-And then I ended up shelving it because it seemed like builder town hall was what, where my focus and my energy was really needed.
+So I was going to do it this year.
+Yeah, it was, I have a whole nother new book plan for this year.
+Then I ended up shelving it because it seemed like builder town hall was where my focus and my energy was really needed.
 Like people [00:15:00] needed my help in real-time.

 They didn't need a book a year from now.
 Right.
 You know?
 So it was like, all right, take the time.
 I would have carved out every week to get a chapter done and produce this one-hour live zoom.
 I think the interesting thing about Builder Town Hall, and you can find it.
 If you're interested, if you're listening and you haven't participated, just go to Facebook type in Builder Town Hall, you'll find our Facebook group.